zzhikai/tp/docs/UserGuide.md

 * Only valid indexes are edited. <br>
   e.g If there are only `4` applicants in the app but `5` is specified, then the intended action will not be carried out.
 * Only positive indexes are edited. <br>
-  e.g As we label our applicants starting from `1...`, an index of `-1` will not be tagged to an applicant.
+  e.g As we label our applicants incrementally starting from `1` (e.g `1, 2, 3, and so on`), an index of `-1` will not be tagged to an applicant.
 * If you would like to replace or remove certain skills instead, consider using [`edit`](https://ay2122s2-cs2103t-t09-2.github.io/tp/UserGuide.html#editing-an-applicant--edit).

 <br>